Openscapes/2022-swrcb/github-clinic/jarma.md

 ## We can make headers.

-We can make lists – *note that lists need a carriage return before list items!*
+We can make lists for  ** *the* Party** – *note that lists need a carriage return before list items!*

-1. bananas
+1. beer
-2. tamales
+2. wine
-3. cakes
+3. spirits
+4. snacks

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: